he-cath/power-outage-analysis/README.md

 This project investigates major power outages across the United States from 2000 to 2016.
 The central question is: **can we predict the cause of a major power outage from information available at the time it begins?**

-The analysis covers the full data science lifecycle — from data cleaning and exploratory analysis, through missingness assessment and hypothesis testing, to building and evaluating a predictive model.
+The analysis covers the full data science lifecycle, from data cleaning and exploratory analysis, through missingness assessment and hypothesis testing, to building and evaluating a predictive model.

 ---